stevegraham/slanger/README.md

 same user.
 It will not send presence messages to subscribers in this case.
 This happens when the user has multiple browser tabs open for example.
-Using a chat room backed by presence channels as a real example, one would not want "Barrington" to show up N times in the presence roster because Barrington is a retard and has the chat room open in N browser tabs.
+Using a chat room backed by presence channels as a real example, one would not want "Barrington" to show up N times in the presence roster because Barrington has the chat room open in N browser tabs.

 Slanger was designed to be highly available and partition tolerant with eventual consistency, which in practise is instantaneous.